 - As a rule, instructors and the department are unlikely to agree to the supervision of projects over the summer, due to travel plans and reduced compensation for summer classes.
 If you want to take the course over the summer, and your instructor and the department chair agree to it, you must file the form no later than two weeks before the last day of classes of the preceding Spring semester.

-- File the request form [pdf] and your graduation form at the department office with a printout of the 298/299 proposal.
+- File the request form [pdf] at the department office with a printout of the 298/299 proposal and a copy of your GAPE approved graduate candidacy form (you cannot take CS298/299 until your candidacy form is approved).
+Also file your graduation form [pdf] with GAPE.
 We ask that you submit your graduation form with your 298/299 application so you don't forget to file it.
 See the Graduate Student Guide for graduation form deadlines.

 - Upon approval, you will receive a registration code from the department.

 - Complete your experimental or implementation work early enough to give you ample time to finish your written report.

 - Give your committee members at least a month before your defense date to read and comment on your written report.

 - Your report should be about 40 single-spaced pages.
 That said, you can choose to write the report in either single or double-space.